 "For it is written that Abraham had two sons, one by the bondwoman and one by the free woman.
 But the son by the bondwoman was born according to the flesh, and the son by the free woman through the promise.
 This is allegorically speaking, for these women are two covenants: one proceeding from Mount Sinai bearing children who are to be slaves; she is Hagar.
 Now this Hagar is Mount Sinai in Arabia and corresponds to the present Jerusalem, for she is in slavery with her children.
 But the Jerusalem above is free; she is our mother."
 However, those verses in Galatians are clearly speaking of the two spiritual covenants not of a physical lineage through the flesh.

-Therefore, unless I receive or find good evidence to the contrary, my conclusion is that most current Arabs are not traceable descendants of Ishmael, and the concept that most Arabs, in general are, is just another unverifiable "non-fact" that appears to have become truth mostly through repetition, and not much more.
+Therefore, unless good contrary evidence is found, the only logical conclusion is that Arabs are not traceable descendants of Ishmael, and the concept that most Arabs in general are, is just another unverifiable "non-fact" that appears to have become truth mostly through repetition, and not much more.

-Prior to submitting this I did an internet search on the origins of Arabs and was unable to verify, through Biblical or historical evidence, that those called Arabs are traceable descendants of Ishmael.
+Prior to publishing this section, an internet search was done on the origins of Arabs, and no verifiable evidence was found, either through Biblical or historical evidence, that those called Arabs are traceable descendants of Ishmael.

 Biblically it appears that the nomadic Bedouins have a better claim to a Ishmael lineage than do others such as Egyptian Arabs and some of the other north African Arabs (Gen 16:12).

 Obviously the Egyptians of the Bible were not descendents of Ishmael (they were a nation prior to Ishmael's birth) so where is the evidence to back up the claim that most current Arabs are as well?
-It may be there, but with my admittedly limited research, so far I have not found good evidence to confirm it.
+It may be there, but with the admittedly limited research, so far no evidence has been shown to confirm it.